 WASHINGTON (CNN) -- A drunk passenger who tried to set the curtains of a Boeing 767 on fire during a trans-Atlantic flight is in custody in Vienna, Austria, the Transportation Security Administration said Thursday.

-A drunk Delta passenger was placed in custody after he tried to light curtains on fire during a flight.
+Reportedly a drunk Delta passenger was placed in custody after he allegedly tried to light curtains on fire during a flight.

 There was no apparent connection to terrorism, officials said.